joashgobin/cs/content/agile/chapter_1_the_agile_approach/5_traditional_approach_vs_agile_approach.md

 the beginning
 - Requirements do not need to be too detailed in order for the team to start working
-- Collaboration with the client is valued because it is the client who determines what has busines value and what doesn't
+- Collaboration with the client is valued because it is the client who determines what has business value and what doesn't
 - Student's syndrome is never an issue because the work is distributed evenly instead of at the end of the project lifetime
 - Paralysis by analysis is avoided because we need the requirements to be just clear enough